Wilson's Disease: An Allergy to Copper

 Copper, also known as the basic element Cu, is a metal which aids the body in absorbing the vitamins and minerals such as zinc and iron into it.
 It also aides in the functioning of biological enzymes, electron transfers, and the formulation of red blood cells within the body.
 Copper is as essential to our overall health as are the other vitamins and minerals we consume.

 Just as it is important to have an adequate supply of copper in our body so too is it important to not have an excess of this metal to prevent an allergic reaction from occurring.
 Too much copper will cause a severe imbalance of vitamins into the body.
 An insufficient absorption of folic acid, zinc, vitamin C and other important vitamins and minerals may occur.

 The metal settles in the liver and as the toxic effect increases the overabundance of copper will move into other key organs within the body.
 Disability and eventually death can occur.
 Thirty grams of copper sulfate is sufficient to be a potentially lethal dose in humans.

 Symptoms of an Intolerance

 Copper poisoning usually occurs from a gradual buildup within the body of this metal which slowly poisons the living system.
-But a toxic intolerance to copper is extremely rare.
+A toxic intolerance to copper is extremely rare.

 A study of thirty-seven patients who had used copper Inter Uterine Devices (IUD), and who showed negative health symptoms, were tested for allergies to copper, nickel and cobalt.
 Four of these individuals were found to be allergic to nickel, one to cobalt, and none to copper.
 This study shed light on the fact that it is generally an intolerance to other elements, or components, rather than copper which are more likely to be the cause of health problems in individuals.

 If you do believe that you are suffering from a reaction, this form of toxicity can be determined by a hair mineral analysis.